Rastan Saga: Gameplay

-The controls of Rastan consists of an eight-way joystick, a button for attacking, and a button for jumping.
+The controls consist of an eight-way joystick, a button for attacking, and a button for jumping.
 By using the joystick in combination with either button, the player can determine the height of Rastan's jumps, as well as the direction he swings his weapon (including downwards while jumping).
 The game uses a health gauge system along with limited lives, although certain obstacles (such as falling into a body of water or being crushed by a spiked ceiling) will instantly kill Rastan regardless of how much health he has left.

 There are a total of six rounds, each consisting of three areas: an outdoor scene, a castle scene and a throne room where the player must confront the stage's boss.
 The backgrounds of the outdoor areas feature broad landscapes with changing sunlight effects with detail.

 The bosses are, in order of appearance: